-- 5 In the Customizations In <file name> pane, click the plus sign (+) next to the Toolbars tree node, or Partial CUI files tree node to expand it. - 6 Click the check box next to each toolbar, or partial CUI file that you want to add to the workspace.
+- 5 In the Customizations In <file name> pane, click the plus sign (+) next to the Ribbon Tabs tree node or Partial Customization Files tree node to expand it. - 6 Click the check box next to each ribbon tab that you want to add to the workspace.